Images

 Brush tool

-Brand-new ontologies created after June 13, 2023, can access the brush tool.
+Ontologies created after June 13, 2023 can access the brush tool.
 Use the brush tool to draw a freehand mask as though you are painting the canvas.
 You can choose from a circle or square-shaped brush and adjust the size in pixels.
 Click the brush icon with the minus sign to use the eraser tool.
 It behaves similarly but removes mask pixels as you move the mouse.

 Pen tool